What is an X-ray?

 Radiography (X-Ray) is a form of electromagnetic pulse radiation.
 To take an X-ray of the human body, short X-ray pulses are sent through the body to a radiographic film cassette.
 Different body components absorb X-radiation at different densities.
 The X-radiation that passes through the body turns the X-ray film from white to multiple shades of gray forming a picture.

-KVH Hospital partners with Medical Diagnostic Imaging Group and they utilize OnRad for teleradiology services.
-This convenient service provides off-hour emergent radiology interpretations allowing KVH to treat patients around the clock.
+KVH partners with Medical Diagnostic Imaging Group OnRad to provide teleradiology and onsite radiology interpretive services.
+This convenient specialty service provides off-hour emergent emergent radiology interpretations allowing KVH to treat patients around the clock.

 No preparation is necessary for a routine X-ray.